Smearing of dynamical quantum phase transitions in dissipative free-fermion systems: DQPTs for dissipative Gaussian evolutions

 In the first case, which corresponds to a gain and loss process, the inequality is strict.
 This rules out the possibility of a DQPT during the dissipative dynamics, irrespective of whether the unitary dynamics has a DQPT.
 When it does, the unitary DQPT is thus smeared out by the presence of gain and loss dissipation.
 We stress that the conclusion holds even if one or both rate parameters are infinitesimally small.

 The two last lines in Eq.~\eqref{eq:nuineq0} correspond to gain-only and loss-only dynamics, respectively.
-Without loosing generality we focus on the gain-only case, with $\gap>0$, $\gam=0$ and $\chi(t) = 1-b(t)\geqslant 0$.
+Without loss of generality we focus on the gain-only case, with $\gap>0$, $\gam=0$ and $0 \leqslant \chi(t) = 1-b(t)\leqslant 1$.
 With Eq.~\eqref{eq:nuineq-1}, this implies $\max_{m} |\nu_m(t)| \leqslant 1$, and hence a DQPT is possible, but not guaranteed.
-Using Eq.~\eqref{eq:Jad} and the subadditivity of the norm, we relate the spectra of $J_0J_A(t)$ with its dissipationless analog,
+We thus investigate under what conditions DQPTs can occur in the gain-only dynamics.